Skip to content

 For example, if you schedule five jobs that pay $500 every week, you’ll earn $125,000 a year.
 If you can keep costs down and price smartly, you’ll run a profitable business.

-At a very basic level, you’ll need chainsaws, ladders, safety gear, climbing equipment, and a truck to haul away debris.
+At a very basic level, your tree service equipment list should include chainsaws, ladders, safety gear, climbing equipment, and a truck to haul away debris.
 More specific jobs might require additional tools, like stump grinders and wood chippers.

 While formal education isn’t required, training in arboriculture, safety certifications, and experience with landscaping equipment are highly recommended.